ZiglaCity/currency-converter-app/README.md

 DESCRIPTION
-This is a desktop application for converting all sorts of currencies
+This is a desktop application for converting all sorts of currencies with an inbuilt calculator.

 TOOLS USED
 Built fuilly in python using tkinter for the UI.
 And extracting exchange rates from an API